-To be clear, Dharma is not affiliated with any organized religion.
-Dharma is scientific, and would be labelled as what science refers to as the Laws of Nature.
-The Buddha himself was not affiliated with any organized religion, much to their chagrin, and would, by western scientists, be considered an agnostic scientist par excellence.
-For that matter, Jesus the Nazarite, while affiliated with a particular organized religion, deliberately blasphemed it and pointed out that it was really just a too-big-to-fail-bank disguised as religion.
+The dharma is not affiliated with any organized religion.
+Dharma is scientific, and would be labeled as what science refers to as the Laws of Nature.
+The Buddha, perhaps the most famous proponent of the dharma, was not affiliated with any organized religion (religious priests tried to assassinate him - sound familiar?) and would, by western scientists, be considered an agnostic scientist par excellence.
+For that matter, Jesus the Nazarite, while affiliated with a particular organized religion, deliberately blasphemed it ("hypocrites", he called the religious leaders) and pointed out that it was really just a too-big-to-fail-bank disguised as religion.
 Then he taught the esoteric tantric path which needed no organized religion whatsoever.
-They had him whacked, sadly.
+They had him whacked, of course.

 The Dharma is the Law of Nature.
 Nature, of course, being predominantly nonphysical, Dharma also is the Law of the Nonphysical, or Spiritual Law.
 Just as there is neither Christian anger nor Muslim anger, but rather a universal anger, so may we also discern that there is neither Hindu suffering nor Buddhist suffering, but rather there is universal suffering.
+The law of gravity applies equally to both Muslims and Jews, and spiritual law is the same.
+Muslim gravity is no different from Jewish gravity - there are merely gravity, in accordance with the Law of Nature.
+Likewise, spiritual law applies equally to everyone.
 And the Law of Nature says:

 "As ye sew, so shall ye reap."